shivakumar96/Social-Media_Data-Mining/README.md

 or <br />
 select a cell and click **Run** to execute a particular cell.

-**If you want to simply run it as a just a python file you can export the code as python code and run it as**
+**If you want to run just as a python file, you can export the Jupyter notebook as python code, and run it using below command**
 ```
 python3 Project.py
 ```